We're working with our partners to tackle poverty in the region and support our priority of protecting the most vulnerable people.

 People tackling poverty funding

 Funding was identified to support projects developed by community groups and local people which tackle poverty.
 You had a chance to vote for the projects you want to see funded and £240,000 was distributed to community projects across the region.

-Actions to tackle poverty
+Future actions to tackle poverty